deepak04122000/deepak04122000/README.md

 ### Hi!
 I am Deepak Maurya and I am a full stack Web developer as well as a Technical Blogger and a Gamer.
-I enjoy creating things that live on internet. 👋
+I enjoy creating things that live on internet.

+## Currently I am working on these technologies -
+### Frontend
+- HTML, CSS and JavaScript
+- Vuejs, Nuxtjs, Bootstrap, Vuetify

+### Backend
+- Nodejs, Express, MongoDB

 ## I'm Currently Learning